keithy/bashaform/README.md

 ## Oracle Cloud

-OCI is accessed though the `oci-cli` tool, which needs to be installed and configured for your tenancy, including ssh identity-files for accessing the cloud.
+OCI is accessed though the `oci-cli` tool, which needs to be installed and configured for your tenancy, including ssh identity-files for access.

 ```
 oci setup config  # > ~/.oci/config
 ```

-The default configuration is created in `.oci/config`, but any other config file can be used via:
+The default configuration is created in `.oci/config`, but any other environment can be used via:

 ```
 ~/code/bashaform/oci/use ~/.oci/my-config